lorenzomontin/Lorenzo_Projects/README.md

 # Lorenzo_Projects
-Collection of personal projects and university assignments in SQL, Python, Power BI, and machine learning.
+Collection of personal projects and university assignments in SQL, Power BI, and Python.
 For any questions, feel free to contact me: montinlorenzo3@gmail.com or l.montin@tilburguniversity.edu